How will you be intentional about the next 365 days?

 Step 1: Begin with prayer.

 Cover this time of thinking and journaling with dependent prayer.
 Ask God to help you, give you wisdom, and see his glory in Scripture (which you’ll open in a moment).
-Unless we abide in him, we can do nothing of eternal worth, today or any day (see John 15).
-Take some time to praise and thank God for the previous year, and ask for his Spirit to help you as you consider the future.
+Unless we abide in him, we can do nothing of eternal worth, today or any day (John 15).
+Take some time to praise and thank God for the previous year (even reviewing past journals), and ask for his Spirit to help you as you consider the future: “The heart of man plans his way, but the Lord establishes his steps” (Prov.
+16:9).

 Step 2: Choose a verse for the year.

-What’s one way you want to grow in Christlikeness this year?
-What’s a sin you’d like to fight?
-Is there an attribute of God you’d like to study more deeply?
+What is one way you want to grow in Christlikeness this year?
+What’s one sin you’d like to fight?
+Is there an attribute of God you would like to study more deeply?
 Choose a verse to guide the coming days, a Scripture you will memorize and meditate on regularly.

 Step 3: Write a prayer to God.